Agathe48/robot_mission_3/README.md

 ##### The deliberate method

 It has the same behavior as the GreenAgent's deliberate method.
-One of the few differences is that it can move to the green area to pick up yellow waste at the border.
+One of the few differences is that it can move to the green area to pick up yellow wastes at the border.

 #### The RedAgent